oSoWoSo/prometheus/README.md

 An encrypted, next-generation filesystem that aims to protect from cryptoanalysis as well as 5$ wrench attacks.

-Currently not licensed GPLv2 as it should not be released yet.
+Not licensed GPLv2 yet as the project is still ongoing.
+Once the project reaches a stable base, we'll change the license.

 ## Roadmap and ETA